pglet/website/docs/tutorials/python.md

 ## Handling events

-When you click "Say hello" on the form above nothing will happen in our program though `Button` control itself emits "click" event each time it's pressed/clicked.
-The event is not handled.
+When you click "Say hello" button on the form above nothing will happen in our program though `Button` control itself emits "click" event each time it's pressed/clicked.
+The event is just not handled.

 There are two ways to handle control events: